Pocklington

-The town's skyline is marked by the 15th-century west tower of All Saints' parish church.
+The town's skyline is marked by the 15th-century tower of All Saints' parish church.
+The ecclesiastical parish includes the hamlet of Kilnwick Percy.

-Pocklington is at the centre of the ecclesiastical Parish of Pocklington, which also includes the hamlet of Kilnwick Percy and outlying farms and houses.

 History

 Pocklington gets its name via the Old English "Poclintun" from the Anglian settlement of Pocel's (or Pocela's) people and the Old English word "tun" meaning farm or settlement, but though the town's name can only be traced back to around 650 AD, the inhabitation of Pocklington as a site is thought to extend back a further 1,000 years or more to the Bronze Age.
 Pocklington appears on the 14th-century Gough Map, the oldest route map in Great Britain.

 In the Iron Age Pocklington was a major town of the Parisi tribe.
 In 2017, a Celtic warrior's grave, dated to about BC 320 to 174, was discovered at a housing development under construction.
 After archeologists had completed a very long excavation project, the site was found to include a bronze shield, remains of a chariot and the skeletons of ponies.
 The shield's boss bears a resemblance to the Wandsworth shield boss (circa BC 350 to 150), in the British Museum.
 One design element on the extremely well preserved Pocklington shield, a scalloped border, "is not comparable to any other Iron Age finds across Europe, adding to its valuable uniqueness", commented Paula Ware, managing director at MAP Archaeological Practice Ltd, in late 2019.
 Horses were rarely included in Iron Age burials, making the find particularly significant.
 "The discoveries are set to widen our understanding of the Arras (Middle Iron Age) culture and the dating of artefacts to secure contexts is exceptional," according to Paula Ware.

 By the time of the Domesday Book in 1086, it was the second largest settlement in Yorkshire after York itself.

 Pocklington developed through the Middle Ages while many similar places fell into dramatic decline.
 Pocklington owed much of its prosperity in the Middle Ages to the fact that it was a local centre for the trading of wool and lay on the main road to York, an important national centre for the export of wool to the continent.
 Wool was England's main export in the earlier Middle Ages.